Brad Keselowski: 2012: Championship year

-2013: Championship Hangover
+2013: Championship hangover

-Keselowski opened the 2013 season with four straight top-5 finishes, including a fourth-place finish in the Daytona 500 despite being caught up in two crashes.
-He almost was on point to repeat what Dale Earnhardt had accomplished in 1995 – start off the season following his championship with five top five finishes, but this attempt came to an end at the Auto Club 500, where he finished 24th after dealing with handling issues.
-He posted three more top-10s in the next three races before suffering a dropped cylinder in his engine towards the end of the Toyota Owners 400 at Richmond International Raceway that relegated him to a 33rd-place finish.
+Keselowski opened the 2013 season with four straight top-five finishes, including a fourth-place finish in the Daytona 500 despite being caught up in two crashes.
+He almost was on point to repeat what Dale Earnhardt had accomplished in 1995 – start off the season following his championship with five top-five finishes, but this attempt came to an end at the Auto Club 500, where he finished 24th after dealing with handling issues.
+He posted three more top-tens in the next three races before suffering a dropped cylinder in his engine towards the end of the Toyota Owners 400 at Richmond International Raceway that relegated him to a 33rd-place finish.
 From April–May 2013, Keselowski had one of his worst spring starts of a NASCAR season.

 At Talladega, Keselowski had a promising run.
-After a long red flag due to rain Keselowski was entering the top ten.
+After a long red flag due to rain, Keselowski was entering the top ten.
 He drove his way up to contention to win after two crashes.
 On the last restart, Keselowski started on the low line.
-Because of a misunderstanding, Keselowski was not happy with the race winner David Ragan after he ended up in the 15th spot due to him being told to restart on the not preferred low line.
-David Ragan lined up on the high side after making a pass on Keselowski under caution.
+Because of a misunderstanding, Keselowski was not happy with the race winner David Ragan after he ended up in the fifteenth spot due to him being told to restart on the not preferred low line.
+Ragan lined up on the high side after making a pass on Keselowski under caution.
 Ragan used the lane and went on to win a race that is considered the biggest upset of 2013.

 After climbing out of his car, Keselowski gave a rant on Twitter accusing David Ragan of lining up improperly and NASCAR allowing a rule violation.
-Nobody agreed with him and Keselowski got jeered by fans and media; which further made Keselowski frustrated.
-However, after looking at a video of the finish Keselowski realized that NASCAR was directing fairly and that Ragan was fairly in his line; he apologized two days later.
+Nobody agreed with him, and Keselowski got jeered by fans and media, which further made Keselowski frustrated.
+However, after looking at a video of the finish Keselowski realized that NASCAR was directing fairly, and that Ragan was fairly in his line; he apologized two days later.

 At Darlington, Keselowski finished in 32nd place after being involved in a crash on lap 313.
 At Charlotte in the All-Star race, Keselowski had one of his most heartbreaking races ever.
 On lap 2, he lost a transmission.
 He had to slide 15,000 feet back around the track to get to the garage.
 His car had broken down from steering problems that would take the rest of the race to fix.
-Keselowski also attended the Indianapolis 500 to cheer on and direct his Team Penske friend/teammate, Helio Castroneves.
+Keselowski also attended the Indianapolis 500 to cheer on and direct his Team Penske friend/teammate, Hélio Castroneves.
 At the Coca-Cola 600 at Charlotte, though, on lap 317, Keselowski was wrecked by Danica Patrick after her off-track boyfriend Ricky Stenhouse made it three-wide.
 Keselowski subsequently retired from the race, finishing 35th, his first DNF since the 2012 Daytona 500.
 At Kentucky, Keselowski won the rain-shortened Nationwide race, but in the Sprint Cup race, he was tagged on lap 47 by Kurt Busch, causing a seven-car wreck, and he finished 34th.
-He then had a 21st-place finish at Daytona in the Coke Zero 400.
+He then had a 21st place finish at Daytona in the Coke Zero 400.